easegress-io/easegress/doc/cookbook/faas.md

 1. Modifying the `minReplica` above in #Scenario 1's `/home/easegress/function.yaml`

-2. Update the function spec and verify it as in Scenario 2's step 2 - 3.
+2. Update the function spec and verify it as in Scenario 2's steps 2 - 3.

 ### Scenario 4: Autoscaling FaaS Function according to rps